42core-team/monorepo/wiki/3_actions.md

-# ----- ACTION FUNCTIONS -----
+# Actions

 > ACTION FUNCTIONS are used to perform actions in the game, like creating units, moving them, attacking, etc. Their changes are applied between ticks.

 > ACTION FUNCTIONS are the only way to interact with the game state.
-Use them to perform actions.
+There is no point in setting the values of object structs locally, as they won't have an effect on the actual gamestate, only actions will.

 ## Position limits